 My recommendation is to tally up all the trains you’re looking to take by using the Hyperdia tool and see if it makes sense to buy the rail pass.
 If you do end up deciding on picking up a JR Pass, remember that you can only do it from your home country.

-During my last trip to Japan, I planned to visit Osaka, Nara, Hiroshima, and Kyoto.
+During my original trip to Japan, I planned to visit Osaka, Nara, Hiroshima, and Kyoto.
 In order to take advantage of the JR Pass, I started the trip by doing 7 consecutive days in these cities and once my pass expired, I spent the remaining 5 days of the trip using a Suica card.

 Once you get these basics down you’ll be all set to travel around Japan’s capital city.